HolyboiDCoder/convert_cookie/README.md

 Overall, this script is a useful tool for converting cookies between different formats, making it easier to import cookies into other web browsers that support the Netscape cookie format.

+The export_cookie.json file is the .json file that we want to convert to Netscape cookie format.